Get that Linux feeling - on Windows

-The Cygwin DLL currently works with all recent, commercially released x86 32 bit and 64 bit versions of Windows, starting with Windows Vista.
+The Cygwin DLL currently works with all recent, commercially released x86_64 versions of Windows, starting with Windows Vista.
 For more information see the FAQ.

 Support for Cygwin

-For all Cygwin-related questions and observations, please check the resources available at this site, such as the FAQ, the User's Guide and the mailing list archives.
-If you've exhausted these resources then please send email to an appropriate mailing list.
-This includes observations about web pages, setup questions, questions about where to find things, questions about why things are done a certain way, questions about the color preferences of Cygwin developers, questions about the meaning of the number 42, etc.
+For all Cygwin-related questions, observations, suggestions and bug reports, please check the resources available at this site, such as the FAQ, the User's Guide and the mailing list archives.
+If you've exhausted these resources then please send email to the appropriate mailing list.

 Please send notification of technical problems (bad html, broken links) concerning these web pages to the Cygwin mailing list.